livewire/livewire/docs/computed-properties.md

 To clear, or "bust", the stored cache, you can use PHP's `unset()` function.

-Below is an example of an action called `createPost()` that, by creating a new post in the application, makes the `posts()` computed stale — meaning the computed `posts` property needs to be re-computed to include the newly added post:
+Below is an example of an action called `createPost()` that, by creating a new post in the application, makes the `posts()` computed stale — meaning the computed property `posts()` needs to be re-computed to include the newly added post:

 ```php
 <?php